adriaan-vd-graaf/genome_integration/README.md

 python3 setup.py build install test
 ```
 After which you can run MR-link, details of which are on the MR-link page.

-##Features of MR-link
-Features of MR-link are:

-- Identify robust causal relationships between gene expression and complex quantitative traits.

-- Simulate causal phenotypes from a genetic region, specifying causal effect, causal variants and pleiotropic effects.

-##Features of `genome_integration`
-`genome_integration` is designed as a library with helper functions and analysis functionality that help the analysis
- and integration of genomics data.

-Features of genome_integration include:

-- Classes to handle single nucleotide polymorphism data
-- Classes to handle genetic associations
-- Classes to handle individual samples
-- Causal inference using many different popular summary statistics based MR methods.
-(MR-Egger, IVW, MR-PRESSO, ...)
-- Causal inference using MR-link
-- Reading genotype files in the `plink` bed format
-- Exporting to, Running, and loading often used commands in the `plink` and `gcta64` programs.
-- Using the `enrichr` api on a set of genes to enrichment analyses.